 Cottage cheese spent 30 years off the cool-foods list.
 Then GLP-1s happened, protein-per-calorie became the variable everyone cared about, and the numbers stopped being ignorable.

 A 1-cup serving of low-fat cottage cheese delivers 28 grams of protein for 180 calories.
-That's a higher protein-to-calorie ratio than Greek yogurt, chicken breast, or canned tuna — and it requires zero cooking.
+That's a higher protein-to-calorie ratio than Greek yogurt, chicken breast, or canned tuna.
+And it requires zero cooking.
 Here are four bowls worth putting on rotation.

 Why cottage cheese, biochemically.